 Track Fitter architecture

-The current Track Fitter architecture aims at an extremely high 1 fit/ns speed, mainly because a track fitter instance has to deal with matches produced from all the AMChips in an AUX board.
+The current Track Fitter architecture aims at an extremely high 1 fit/ns speed, mainly because a track fitter instance has to deal with matches produced from all the AMChips in a LAMB board.
 It utilizes 9 different fitting units, 3 pixel fitters, 5 sct fitters and a nominal fitter.
 It is also targeted to a much more high-end device with more and more powerful DSP units.
 In the target device implementing just one fitter of each type will take up either 130% of the available DSPs (in performance mode) or 33% of the DSP resources and 40% of the device’s LUTs (in area optimized mode).
 It might be more suitable for the application in terms of area usage (and the timing closure headaches it can induce when the other parts of the design are introduced in P&R) and power consumption to develop a single track fitter unit that could fit all types, reusing a smaller set of DSP elements.
 The high frequency those DSP units can achieve and heavy use of pipelining could allow an implementation that shouldn’t be a bottleneck for the rate the road data is produced by a single AMChip.
 Also the TF could be coupled more closely to the Data Organizer – probably in the way of making the combiner a part of the DO - as to avoid extra device utilization overhead from synchronizing structures.

 External memory part selection